tjakka5/Dabuton/README.md

 		--Settings for the border

-		onClick = {				--The onclick function; decided what happends then the button gets clicked func = print,		--When clicked, call the print... args = {"hai"},		--...With the argument "hai"
+		onClick = {				--The onclick function; decided what happends then the button gets clicked func = print,		--When clicked, call the function print... args = {"hai"},		--...With the argument "hai"
 		},
 	}